 It’s also a whole lot of fun whipping up your own cleaning products in your kitchen.
-And I promise you’ll feel a bit like an alchemist mixing up various (often food-safe) ingredients, and coming up with potions and powders that will leave your home sparkling clean and smelling beautiful.
+Give it a go, and I promise you’ll feel a bit like an alchemist mixing up various (often food-safe) ingredients, as you come up with potions and powders that will leave your home sparkling clean and smelling beautiful!

 I’ve been asked a few times lately about my eco-friendly cleaning supplies and where I source my materials.
 As it’s come up a few times I thought it would be useful to put all of this information into a blog post.
 So lo and behold, a comprehensive list of the eco-friendly cleaning supplies I use and where to source them.